 Well, like anywhere you have to have your wits about you and do all you can to not make yourself a target for petty crime.
 It’s not clever to wander off in the city, away from tourist areas to places you know nothing about.
 Check with your travel company or locals about which areas to stay away from, don’t flash valuables about and be careful for people spiking drinks.

-It is best not to take taxis, especially unregistered like Uber, which is where a large number of kidnappings have taken place in, as the drivers basically set it up.
+It is best not to take unregistered taxis, which is how a number of kidnappings have taken place in, as the drivers basically set it up.

 The number of kidnappings is down hugely though, but it is definitely not recommended to go to border areas (with Venezuela or Ecuador) where drug trafficking and related violence are more common.
 YPT does take you to places your mother doesn’t want you to go to, but we don’t take you into the middle of a drug war!

-Let’s save a special mention for the city of Medellin, a notoriously violent place during the 1980s and 1990s where political rivalries spilled out (literally) onto the streets and Pablo Escobar ran his cartel from.
+Let’s save a special mention for the city of Medellín, a notoriously violent place during the 1980s and 1990s where political rivalries spilled out (literally) onto the streets and from where Pablo Escobar ran his cartel.

 And for the good news?

 Well, the good news is that since the Colombian government and the FARC came to a peace agreement in 2016 (signed in Havana), kidnapping and other crimes have gone down considerably.